MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-sap-bw-connector.md

 ---
 title: Use the SAP Business Warehouse (BW) Connector in Power BI Desktop
-description: Use the SAP BW Connector in Power BI Desktop
+description: See how to install and use the SAP BW Connector in Power BI Desktop, how to update version 1 SAP BW reports, and SAP BW Connector troubleshooting.
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''